Skip to content

 Comparison with Alternatives

-Elasticsearch is a general purpose search engine which can be used for app search or log search.
-OpenObserve is built specifically for log search.
-If you are looking for a lightweight alternative to Elasticsearch then you should take a look at ZincSearch.
+Elasticsearch is a general-purpose search engine for both app search and log search use cases.
+OpenObserve is built specifically for log search, making it an excellent lightweight alternative to Elasticsearch.

 Technical Advantages

-OpenObserve provides ability to index data in multiple ways to make it faster yet keep storage size low.
+OpenObserve offers various ways to index data at faster speeds, while keeping storage size low.
 It uses a combination of:

 • Partitioning